 2. Few-shot prompting — Learning by example

-Few-shot consists of providing a few examples of the expected result before making your request.
+Few-shot means providing a few examples of the expected result before making your request.
 It's one of the most powerful and underused techniques.

-Title: "The benefits of sport" → Hook: "Your brain thanks you with every running step.
+Title: "The benefits of exercise" → Hook: "Your brain thanks you with every step you run.
 Here's why."

 Title: "Prompt engineering" →

-By showing the style and format through examples, you guide the AI much more effectively than with text instructions alone.
+By showing style and format through examples, you guide the AI far more effectively than with text instructions alone.

-When to use it: when tone, style or format are important and difficult to describe with words.
+When to use it: when tone, style, or format are important and hard to describe in words.

 3. Chain-of-thought (CoT) — Reasoning step by step